 Reflect, today, upon this profound question from Jesus.
 Know that He poses it to you.
 How do you respond?
 Do not hesitate to make God and His abundant mercy the central focus of your life.
 Lent is one of the best times of the year to seriously look at the most fundamental desire and goal of your heart.
 Choose Him above all else and you will be eternally grateful you did.

-Lord, as we enter into this Lenten season, give me the grace I need to look at my priorities.
+My eternal Lord, as we enter into this Lenten season, give me the grace I need to look at my priorities.
 Help me to honestly discern that which is the most fundamental and central driving motivation of my life.
 Help me to choose You above all else so that You will help everything in my life to become ordered in accord with Your holy will.
 Jesus, I trust in You.